 These people, who are so quick to jump on alt-righters for believing in fake news, ironically don’t believe that they themselves have been brainwashed by generations of neo-liberal capitalist propaganda that’s designed to ensure Western hegemony.
 Ever wonder why any country that resists the West is immediately branded as some kind of backwards, monolithic country with outdated traditions (which are usually a remnant of colonization, anyway)?
 And yes, pop culture is also soft propaganda–come on, Captain America?
 It’s like me coming up with Commander China.
 (Hm…maybe I should do a series on the propaganda in Western pop culture.)

 In every country, there are always people who are dissatisfied with the government, but it’s the West who actively funds and pays off these people to create instability so they can swoop in and install their own puppet government.
 If this sounds like paranoid conspiracy talk, look up what the West, particularly the US, has done in multiple Third World countries.

 China has issues with privacy and human rights–just like every other country, including countries that so want to portray themselves as the good guys, like the US.
-What is happening in the West is the same as what is happening in China, except China is just more honest about it.
-I feel like all the attention on Chinese human rights issues stems from anti-Chinese racism just couched in “democratic” talk.
+What is happening in the West is worse than what is happening in China.
+I feel like all the attention on so-called Chinese human rights issues stems from anti-Chinese racism just couched in “democratic” talk.

 I want to see China do better, because I don’t want China to commit the same evils that the West has.
 Now how is this related to When a Snail Falls in Love?
-I think shows like this contribute a lot to an ideal version of China–upright cops, kind people, justice being served–that helps the actual China move forward because they have something to live up to.
+I think shows like this contribute a lot to a vision of China–upright cops, kind people, justice being served–that helps the actual China move forward because they have something to live up to.
 Shows like this are important, and I think it’s important to both support narratives like this.